lorenwest/node-monitor/README.md

 node-monitor records and gives you access to vital statistics about your running node.js application.

-As a developer, node-monitor gives you an easy way of exposing both business events and error conditions in code.
+As a developer, node-monitor gives you a consistent pattern for exposing business events, monitoring exceptions, and managing errors and callbacks in your asynchronous code.

-This lets you apply a consistent pattern for handling try/catch exceptions as well as error conditions and callbacks in asynchronous methods.

 During configuration and deployment, node-monitor lets you configure standard output logging, or customized logging and alerts.
 Logging and alerts can be defined application-wide, module-wide, or for a specific event or error condition.

-At runtime node-monitor logs individual events, and maintains statistics about each event and error condition.
-Easily discover active monitors, and trigger custom notifications and exposures of monitored activity.
+The provided loggers let you log to files, to a CouchDB database, to an email distribution list, an SMS gateway, an internal event, or an external program.

+When your application exits, node-monitor produces an activity report listing activity for each monitor that fired throughout the lifetime of the application.

 Installation & Testing
 ----------------------

+Node-monitor installs with *npm* and comes with an extensive suite of tests to make sure it performs well in your deployment environment.

-Use *npm* to install and test node-monitor:
+To install and test node-monitor:

     $ npm install monitor
     $ npm test monitor